slicken/torrentstream/README.md

 # torrentstream.io

-This streaming website is for private use and friends only.<br>
+This streaming website is for private use only.<br>
 <br>
 serveing any movie content, shared by others on the torrent networks as a stream.<br>
-making meta-search on tpb,kat, plots results (with poster, imdb info and scoring) to stream directly in browser.<br>
+making meta-search on The Piratebay, Kickass torrents and plots results (with poster, info and score) to stream directly in browser.<br>
 adds sub if found in torrent, if not then fetching it from subdb and inserts it.<br>
-This streaming website is for private use and friends only.<br>
+This streaming website is for private use only.<br>

 ### build ###
 ```